MurtzaM/Posture-Reminder/README.md

 Posture-Reminder
 ================

-Chrome extension that replaces occurrences 'problem, person, part, point, place' with 'posture'
+Chrome extension that replaces occurences of five common English words starting with 'p' with 'posture.'